klamma/ar-for-eu-book/_pages/chapters/modeling.md

 In this technique, the high-density mesh resulting from the sculpting process or 3D scan is used as a base mesh.
 Then, a 3D artist or an algorithm creates a new mesh on top of this base mesh.
 The new mesh is typically created using quads and it considers the shape of the object and how it might be animated.
-As a main idea, the quads form strips which should follow the object's main curves and which should align to any hard edges.
+As a main idea, the quads form strips which should follow the object's main curves and which should align to any hard edges {% cite Simonds2013Blender %}.
 Since the manual creation of such a retopology mesh is tedious and time consuming, there are algorithms which automate this process {% cite PDZR18 %}.

-- Composing basic shapes
-- digital sculpting
-- 3D scanning
-- photogrammetry
-- retopology

 ### Textures